larpchronicles/rules/rules-topics/19_goblin-points.md

 **<u>100 Goblin Point Rewards</u>**

 * <u>Crafting Materials</u>.
-You may claim a cumulative 10 Ranks of crafting materials.
+You may claim a cumulative 10 Tiers of crafting materials.
 You may freely pick from among the types:  Catalyst, Ore, Scrap Parts, and Wood.
 Examples include:
-    * 10 pieces of Rank 1 Wood
+    * 10 pieces of Tier 1 Wood
-    * 1 piece of Rank 10 Ore
+    * 1 piece of Tier 10 Ore
-    * 1 piece of Rank 5 Scrap Parts, 2 pieces of Rank 1 Wood, and 2 pieces of Rank 2 Catalyst.
+    * 1 piece of Tier 5 Scrap Parts, 2 pieces of Tier 1 Wood, and 2 pieces of Tier 2 Catalyst.
 * <u>Rare Craft Material</u>.
 One Spirit Gem.
 This is limited to one purchase per event.
 * <u>Currency</u>.
 One credit or five mana.
 This is limited to one purchase per event.
 * <u>Mini-Mod</u>: GREATER IBGA, limit 1 per event.